-- mc_tag: the tag name of the current mc-chunk - \bullet struct_tag: the tag name of the current structure - struct_id: The ID of the current structure.
+- mc_tag: the tag name of the current mc-chunk - struct_tag: the tag name of the current structure - struct_id: The ID of the current structure.
 This is a string and is returned including parentheses. - struct_num: This returns a number and works also if only tagpdf-base has been loaded, but then doesn't give the same output: if tagpdf is loaded and tagging is active, struct_num gives the number of currently active structure, so it reverts to the parent number if a structure is closed.
-If only tagpdf-base is loaded nesting of structure is not tracked and so the command gives back the number of the last structure that has been created. - struct_counter: This returns a number and works also if only tagpdf-base has been loaded.
+If only tagpdf-base is loaded nesting of structure is not tracked and so the command gives back the number of the last structure that has been created.
+In luatex this number can also be retrieved with the lua function ltx.tag.get_struct_num(). - struct_counter: This returns a number and works also if only tagpdf-base has been loaded.
 It gives back the state of the absolute structure counter and so the number of the last structure that has been created.
 This can be used to detect if in a piece of code there are structure commands.
-Be aware that this is a LATEX counter and so is reset in some places. - mc_counter: This returns a number and works also if only tagpdf-base has been loaded.
+Be aware that this is a LATEX counter and so is reset in some places.
+In luatex this number can also be retrieved with the lua function ltx.tag.get_struct_counter().
+The number of the next structure to be created is then ltx.tag.get_struct_counter() increased by one), this can also be retrieved with the function ltx.tag.get_struct_num_next(). - mc_counter: This returns a number and works also if only tagpdf-base has been loaded.
 It gives back the state of the absolute mc-counter and so number of the last mc-chunk that has been created.
 This can be used to detect if in a piece of code there are mc-commands.